mekas/mb1313600022/README.md

 ### 1313618008 (Lazuardy Khatulistiwa) Pending
 I want to create an application that will show articles about programming tutorial in Indonesian

-Reason: Typicall website content publishing rights hold exclusively by their maker.
+Reason: Typically website content publishing rights hold exclusively by their maker.
 Please give if you receive permission properly.

 ### 1313618009 (Novitasari)
 I want to create an application that will show food recipes